zetrosoft/verifi-app/doc/development_plan.md

 ### 3.2.
 AI Agent Changes

 The role of the AI Agent is significantly expanded to act as a gatekeeper, verifier, and arbiter.
+The AI Agent will leverage **Gemini AI for Large Language Model (LLM) processing** in data analysis and decision-making, and will also consider future collaboration with **Kite AI** for enhanced trust and architecture.

-**Fase 1: Verifikasi Kelayakan Pekerjaan (Pre-Posting)**
+#### 3.2.1.
+Phase 1: Job Feasibility Verification (Pre-Posting)

 Before a client can post a job to the smart contract, the frontend will first send the job details (title, description, requirements) to the AI Agent via an off-chain API call.
 The AI will perform a feasibility check based on:
 - **Clarity & Completeness**: Are the requirements clear, specific, and measurable?